MedAlerts Home

 How Differences are Shown

-Here is a sample report showing differences.
+Here is a sample case showing differences.
 Note the use of color coding: Red indicates something that was in the older release and is therefore removed.
 Green indicates something that is in the newer release and is therefore added.
+In the sample below (a fictitious case), many things have changed.

 Differences between 8/31/2010 and 10/5/2010: